Anti–People's Republic of China sentiment: Indonesia

 In recent years, disputes in the South China Sea led to the renewal of tensions.
 At first, the conflict was contained between China and Vietnam, the Philippines and Malaysia, with Indonesia staying neutral.
 However, accusations about Indonesia's lack of activities to protect its fishermen from China's fishing vessels in the Natuna Sea and disinformation about Chinese foreign workers have contributed to the deterioration of China's image in Indonesia.

 Coconuts Media reported in April 2022 of online groups in the country targeting Chinese-Indonesian women for racialised sexual abuse.
 On the other hand, a 2022 online poll done by Palacký University Olomouc had little more than 20% of Indonesian respondents viewing China negatively while over 70% held a positive view.
+According to a 2026 Pew Research Center poll, 72% of Indonesians saw China positively, while 28% saw it negatively.

 Myanmar

 The ongoing ethnic insurgency in Myanmar and the 1967 riots in Burma against the Chinese community displeased the PRC, which led to the arming of ethnic and political rebels by China against Burma.
 Resentment towards Chinese investments and their perceived exploitation of natural resources have also hampered the Sino-Burmese relationship.

 In November 2023, pro junta supporters held protests in Naypyidaw and Yangon accusing China of supporting Operation 1027 rebels, with some Yangon protesters threatening to attack China for its support.